virajbhutada/All-In-One-PowerBI-Projects/README.md

 9. **Attrition by Gender:** Provides insights into attrition patterns based on gender.

 ## How to Use the Dashboard
-1. Download the Power BI file: [HR-Analytics-PowerBI-Dashboard.pbix](link to your Power BI file).
+1. Download the Power BI file: https://github.com/virajbhutada/HR-Analytics-PowerBI-Dashboard/raw/main/HR%20Analytics%20Dashboard.pbix
 2. Open the Power BI file using Power BI Desktop or Power BI Service.
 3. Interact with the dashboard to explore the visualizations and gain insights into HR analytics.